ron-from-nl/TinyPass/README.md

 TinyPass supports CSV Import / Export (with automatic format recognition) and compatible with more than 10 different password managers, including various browsers and other well-known formats.
 The group filter is also useful here, allowing you to export only Secrets being a member of a certain Group for instance when using Groups as names of people for whom you keep Secrets.

+### Security

+Password fields are AES-256-CTR encrypted in the database with a SHA512 hash key of your user password (not written anywhere), so remember your password!

 ### Other